 ;

-The best cold-climate heat pump in 2026 is the Fujitsu XLTH — it maintains 95% rated capacity at 5 °F, operates down to −15 °F, and achieves the highest HSPF2 (14.2) of any residential unit we tested.
-For ducted whole-home systems, the Mitsubishi SUZ-KA Hyper-Heat leads the field with 100% capacity at 5 °F and seamless integration with existing ductwork.
+The Fujitsu XLTH is positioned as a cold-climate flagship — manufacturer specs list 95% rated capacity at 5 °F and operation down to −15 °F. For ducted whole-home systems, the Mitsubishi SUZ-KA Hyper-Heat is rated at 100% capacity at 5 °F and integrates with existing ductwork.

-We evaluated 12 cold-climate models using NEEP-listed performance data, AHRI-certified ratings, manufacturer specs, and real-world feedback from contractors installing in climate zones 5–7.
-The models below are rated to operate at −13 °F or below and meet NEEP's cold-climate air-source heat pump specification.
+Rankings are based on manufacturer specifications and AHRI-certified efficiency ratings.
+The models below are rated to operate at −13 °F or below and target NEEP's cold-climate air-source heat pump specification.

 Carrier Infinity 24 operates to 0 °F as heat pump only; paired with gas furnace for dual-fuel operation below that.